digger3d/gpt3-cli-rust/README.md

-# CLI tool to call the GPT-3 API
+# Tool to call the GPT-3 API

-This CLI allows you to quickly generate GPT-3 generated text through the command line.
+This program allows you to quickly generate GPT-3 generated text through the command line.
 Compile it using the rust toolset.

 ## Options